top of page

 My first draft was only 60K words and I thought it wasn’t too bad.
 Until I gave it to beta readers and an editor.
 That was an education!
 Their feedback was a master class in itself.

 Some people will say don’t be overly critical when beta-reading others’ writing.
-Sure, don’t be mean for the sake of being mean.
+I agree.
+Don’t be mean for the sake of being mean.
 But you should never pull your punches.
-The gut punches I received were invaluable wake-up calls for me.
-They pushed me to improve my writing and story-telling, helping me fix disastrous flaws.
+The gut punches I received were invaluable wake up calls for me.
+They pushed me to improve my writing and storytelling, helping me fix disastrous flaws.

 I’ve been writing fiction for only fifteen months and completed two novels.
 The process gets faster the more you work at it.
 I used to wonder how authors could put out 2 or 3 novels in a year.
 Now it makes sense.
 Writing is a skill that anyone can learn.
 As a skill, practice increases speed and quality.